 28. There are a number of cost publications in development, including a power generation cost update Renewable Power Generation Costs in 2016; IRENA's Quarterly PV Parity Indicators; an update on onshore wind learning curve analysis with updated data through to 2016; analysis on the evolution of operations & maintenance costs for renewable power generation technologies in developing countries; the cost of finance for power generation technologies; the costs of renewable options for stationary applications, with an initial focus on heat-pumps; and Battery electricity storage costs and markets to 2030.
-The report Battery electricity storage costs and markets to 2030.
-The report Battery electricity storage costs and markets to 2030.
-The Government of Japan and will examine current and projected costs and performance of battery electricity storage technologies to 2030, as well as the markets and services that can be provided by battery energy storage solutions.
+The report Battery electricity storage costs and markets to 2030 is being supported with a VC from the Government of Japan and will examine current and projected costs and performance of battery electricity storage technologies to 2030, as well as the markets and services that can be provided by battery energy storage solutions.